Flu Vaccine for Babies and Children – Cost, Schedule & more

 9. Does a flu vaccine cause autism?

-There has been no conclusive proof to link flu shots with autism.
+There has been no conclusive proof to link flu shots to kids with autism.
 Every study has shown that both vaccinated and non-vaccinated children are at an equal risk of becoming autistic.
 Nowadays, vaccines are available even without any preservatives.
 Therefore, this isn’t a thing to worry about when getting a flu shot for your child.

 10. Can a child get a flu vaccine at the same time as other vaccines?